Create and size the network

 - Overhanging lines can be trimmed afterwards.

-- Position the energy plant at the desired location (e.g. for a probe field).
+- Position the energy plant at the desired location (e.g. for a borehole field).

 - Assign a name (e.g. “Geothermal”).